 Avoid Overly Casual Client Relationships

 The first mistake resulted from the designer, who was also the project lead, working for his friend.
-Anytime the client is someone you have a close, personal relationship with it’s easy to become undermotivated and unprofessional.
-It’s easy to set aside a friend’s project as “unimportant” when other work comes along.
+Anytime the client is someone you have a close, personal relationship with, it is easy to become undermotivated, unprofessional, and set aside a friend’s projects as “unimportant” when other work comes along.

 Maybe the friend doesn’t even mind, but the contractor you’ve hired to help with other aspects of the project probably does.
 They’re relying on your effort in the project to meet the agreed upon deadlines.
 If changes happen in the project then the project lead is responsible for communicating effectively and in a timely manner with the rest of the team.